 This session has the aim of building trust between you and the employee.
 Therefore, never make it a grilling session.
 Instead, ensure the employee feels empowered every time the session is over.

 Coaching or one-on-one is something that the employee must look forward to.
 It has to be about him, not you.
 More importantly, it must be a session of encouragement, not a warning.

 Understand the Root Cause of the Issue

 To manage conflict in remote teams, you need to dig deep.
-Some leaders only focus on behaviours, but you can do better than this.
-It would help if you also looked for the cause of that behaviour.
+Some leaders only focus on behaviors, but you can do better than this.
+It would help if you also looked for the cause of that behavior.

 Let us say an employee wants to complete his work, but then he has a dependency on another employee.
 So he has to wait for Employee #2 to complete the task before starting.